 public authority.

-the socialist does not disregard
+The socialist does not disregard

 the obvious lessons of history concerning